Bachelor of Business/Bachelor of Arts

 Career opportunities

-Depending on your majors, you will have the practical experience needed to be successful as a:
+Depending on your chosen majors, you will graduate with practical experience to thrive in a variety of careers, including:

 - business analyst